preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/index.rst

 Create a new Teamwork template
 *************************************
+When creating a teamplet, a difference compared to 6.0 is taht now yoiu first just create the template, and after that edit setings.
 To create a new template, do the following:

 1. Click the plus.